- Silence

 See Why Law Firms Reject You for more information on law firm rejection.

-Another aspect of rejection that candidates find especially frustrating is that firms may not give a reason for the pass, as firms have been instructed not to give reasons for their decisions in order to preclude possible employment lawsuits.
+Another aspect of rejection that candidates find especially frustrating is that firms may not reason for the pass.
+Firms have been instructed not to justify their decisions to preclude possible employment lawsuits.
 Candidates are often eager to get feedback to help them improve their presentation to the next firm or round out their experience.
-Yet, firms use a few key phrases such as “not the specific background we’re looking for,” “we’ve decided not to move forward,” or “we’ve decided to pass.”
+Yet, firms use a few key phrases such as “not the specific background we are looking for,” “we have decided not to move forward,” or “we have decided to pass.”

-When your recruiter informs you of a pass and can’t offer you a detailed explanation regarding the decision, it’s often not for lack of attempting to get that information.
+When your recruiter informs you of a pass and cannot offer you a detailed explanation regarding the decision, it is often not for lack of attempting to get that information.
 Most firms are fairly rigid on this point.
-Occasionally firms will breach the generic communiqué and give an unwritten hint such as “very nervous,” “underprepared,” or “not enough business experience,” etc. Good recruiters in sync with their markets can usually anticipate who’ll be invited in for interviews.
-If you are a borderline candidate and get passed, don’t take it personally.
-If you get passed after an interview, you may not get as much feedback as could be helpful to refine your presentation.
+Occasionally firms will breach the generic communiqué and give an unwritten hint such as “very nervous,” “underprepared,” or “not enough business experience,” etc. Good recruiters in sync with their markets can usually anticipate who will be invited for interviews.
+If you are a borderline candidate and get passed, do not take it personally.
+If you get passed after an interview, you may not get as much feedback as it could be helpful to refine your presentation.
 A good recruiter can be invaluable at that point in helping to analyze and strengthen your interview skills or “fit” at the next firm.

 See 6 Things Attorneys and Law Students Need to Remove from Their Resumes ASAP If They Want to Get Jobs with the Most Prestigious Law Firms for more information.